St. Louis Legend, Leroy Muhammad (1948-2013)

 The Chess Drum was informed that St. Louis chess master Leroy Muhammad has passed away.
 Living in Gary, Indiana, his daughter Sophia Muhammad came to the St. Louis Chess Club and informed an employee that Leroy had passed in October of 2013.
 IM Elliott Winslow, a contemporary of Muhammad and fellow St. Louis native, relayed the news to The Chess Drum.

-Born Leroy Jackson in St. Louis, Missouri, he discovered a talent for chess in the 60s and proceeded to take the city and state by storm.
+Born Leroy Jackson November 30, 1948 in Little Rock, Arkansas, he discovered a talent for chess in the 60s and proceeded to take the city and state by storm.
 As reported in “Leroy Muhammad: A Forgotten Star”

 The year 1966 was magical for Muhammad.
 He won the St. Louis city championship four consecutive years from 1966-1969 and the Missouri State Championship three consecutive years from 1966-1968.
-Muhammad also tied for 1st place in the 1966 Eastern Open.
+Muhammad also tied for 1st place in the 1966 Eastern Open defeated Orest Popovych in the process.
 He then won 1st junior in the 1966 U.S. Open with 8½-4½ beating future legend Walter Browne (New York) and Salvatore Matera (New York).

 After Elijah Muhammad’s death in 1975, he joined Elijah Muhammad’s son, Wallace Muhammad in building a new Muslim community.
 He ended up settling in Gary, Indiana and made a brief comeback competing in a few tournaments in the late 70s.
 While he never fully came back to chess, at times he would attend small chess tournaments at the Gary Public Library.